 First things first – if you’re still fighting your fears of failure, I’ve got some news for you.
 Achievers are not born achieving, and the only obstacle that stands in your way is you.

-The way I see it, you’ve got two choices: either start overcoming your own fears and obstacles, or stop getting in the way.
+The way I see it, you’ve got two choices: either start overcoming your own fears and obstacles or stop getting in the way.

-If this sounds harsh, that’s only because your quest to fulfillment will be harsh too.
+If this sounds harsh, that’s only because your quest for fulfillment will be harsh too.
 It’s like that for all people, no matter how privileged, gifted, or brave they are.
 We’re all fighting our own battles.
 Your hubby fights his, your children, your friends, and even your boss isn’t excluded.

 The point is if you’re surrounded by people who have the courage to chase their dreams, don’t be the one standing in their way.
 Instead, let their fearlessness inspire you to pursue your own.
-Support your husband, help your children, friends and listen to your boss.
+Support your husband, help your children, and friends, and listen to your boss.
 Chances are, you’ll learn something great.

 I mean why not?
 We were fresh off school and were still very much in the study mode plus having this designation will differentiate us from others in the industry.